-The TWMH website is a window on my work—the books I’ve written, the photos I’ve taken – plus an active blog.
-Travels with My Hat is equally the title of my new memoir on my adventures and misadventures as a travel writer.
+The TWMH website is a window on my work—the books I’ve written, the photos I’ve taken—through an active blog.
+Travels with My Hat is equally the title of my memoir on my adventures and misadventures as a travel writer.

-My journeys began in the Pacific islands in the 1960s, when travel was far less homogenised than it is today – a time when you could simply roam, without having to state a return date on your ticket.
-A time when there was no internet and often no maps, or guides on where to stay, things that are impossible to imagine in travel today.
-And while I have flown across the globe on more occasions than I can recall, my happiest times were of travelling slowly around the world on Messageries Maritimes packet-steamers spending days in exotic ports such as Tahiti and Djibouti, or Mombasa and Dakar, frequently disembarking to explore terra-firma with notebook and camera—laptops were not yet invented.
+My journeys began in the Pacific islands in the 1960s, when travel was far less homogenised than it is today – a time when you could simply roam, without need to state a return date on your ticket.
+A time when there was no internet and often no maps or guides on where to stay, things that are impossible to imagine in travel today.
+And while I have flown across the globe on more occasions than I can recall, my happiest times were of travelling slowly around the world on Messageries Maritimes packet-steamers spending days in exotic ports such as Tahiti and Djibouti, or Mombasa and Dakar, frequently disembarking to explore terra-firma with notebook and camera—laptops had not been invented.

-In the 1990s, I began specialising in world religions focusing on people practising their chosen belief and observing the associated rites of passage.
+In the 1990s, I began specialising in mainstream religions focusing on people practising their chosen belief and the associated rites of passage.
 Together with my travel images, they have been used in a wide variety of books produced by academic publishers.
-When Bill Gates launched Corbis, a leading photographic agency, my image of a ‘Blue Man’ standing on a dune in the Sahara was chosen from a million others to promote the Corbis website.
+When Bill Gates launched Corbis, a leading photographic agency at the time, my image of a ‘Blue Man’ standing on a dune in the Sahara was chosen from a million others to promote the Corbis website.

-The Blog is essentially my take on current affairs, notably in the Middle East, North Africa and South Asia.
+The blog is essentially my take on current affairs, notably in the Middle East, North Africa and South Asia.
 I also comment on human rights and the environment, especially marine life.
-Aside from travel, my interests include a swathe of things from fishing and diving, to eastern cuisines, the media, real estate and gardening – I have a huge garden filled with camellias, rhododendrons and hydrangeas in the Blue Mountains of Greater Sydney.
+Aside from travel, my interests include eastern cuisines, animal welfare, the media, real estate and gardening.
+I have a big garden filled with camellias, rhododendrons and hydrangeas in the Blue Mountains of Greater Sydney.

 Enjoy travel via Travels with My Hat without getting your feet wet … Bon Voyage!